 In contrast, if space is limited then you’ll want to look at using sliding or folding doors.
 These are generally made with a white door, some of them will even disappear into the world, creating a stunning effect.

 Of course, with a sliding door, you find it easy to make the door appear invisible, which could be useful if you don’t want anyone disturbing you.
+A sliding barn door can help you create a rustic feel in your bedroom without taking up valuable space in a smaller room.

 The Bottom Line